Bean-Pringles/Rachet/README.md

 print("Hello World!") prints Hello World to the screen throught the VGA Buffer.

-os("Shutdown") stops the kernal.
+The let x = 5 command assigns the varible x to the value of 5.

+print(x) prints the value of x, you can tell because it doesn't have quotes.

 # To come:

 1. Add a input function

-2. Add varibles and strings
+2. Add strings

 3. Add if statements